decius999/CleanCodeJN-Generic-Apis/README.md

 ## This package gives you:
 - ✅ blazing-fast setup
 - ✅ CRUD APIs in seconds without writing a single line of code
+- ✅ GraphQL Support with automatic schema generation from your Entities and DTOs
 - ✅ complex business logic with **IOSP**
 - ✅ testable architecture
 - ✅ maintainable and modular code